jpbruinsslot/docker-django/README.md

 This project uses their `insecure_key` located in the `config/ssh/` folder to access the container.
 You can also add your own public key to this folder and use it to access the container.
-To do this see the section `Phusion: enable ssh access to container` from the `Dockerfile`.
+How to do this, read the section `Phusion: enable ssh access to container` in the `Dockerfile`.

 ## Fire it up
 Start the container by issuing one of the following commands:
 ```bash
 $ fig up             # run in foreground
 $ fig up -d          # run in background